learningequality/kolibri/docs/dev/frontend.rst

-  kolibriGlobal.register_kolibri_module_async - Register a Kolibri module for asynchronous loading. kolibriGlobal.register_kolibri_module_sync - Register a Kolibri module once it has loaded. kolibriGlobal.stop_listening - Unbind an event/callback pair from triggering. kolibriGlobal.emit - Emit an event, with optional args.
+  kolibriGlobal.register_kolibri_module_async - Register a Kolibri module for asynchronous loading. kolibriGlobal.register_kolibri_module_sync - Register a Kolibri module once it has loaded. kolibriGlobal.stopListening - Unbind an event/callback pair from triggering. kolibriGlobal.emit - Emit an event, with optional args.

 In addition, the lib property exposes the following libraries::